-Buying a home is a stressful process.
+Buying a home can be both exciting and stressful.
 As a home buyer, you have a ton of things to worry about from getting your offer accepted to closing.
 Especially, in this seller’s market in Portland, buyers have competition.
 You really need to work with a great buyer’s agent in this market to maximize your buyer’s leverage and safeguard your transaction.
 I’ve worked with lots of home buyers in the Portland metro area and it is my joy to help them not only find their perfect home but with all the stressful details and negotiating in the process of actually getting it.
 There is so much more to being a good real estate buyer’s agent than showing homes and writing offers.
 It starts with finding a home with a great value and performing due diligence on the buyer’s best interest with a strong foresight of how the transaction can unfold.
 You can truly have a winning experience with a competent real estate buyer’s agent representing you through the process.
 Better yet, hire an agent with attorney background like myself who will never let details slip through.

 Understand the true value of a home

 One of the most important aspects of my buyer’s agent service is educating my clients on what the true value of a home really is.
 When a home hits the market, often it could be either over or below the market value and understanding what the true value of the home is gives a buyer more leverage.
 In a competitive market like this, it also helps you draw the line so you know when to walk away and how much to bid.
 Knowing the true value, you will be happier knowing you didn’t overpay for a home.
 When you work with me to buy a home in the Portland area, I will show you what the true value of a home is before you submit an offer.

 Maximize the buyer’s leverage with skilled negotiation